Body Of Missing Florida Woman Found In Alligator

 The body of a missing Florida woman, believed to have been dragged into a lake by an alligator, has been found – and an arm was found inside an alligator, Inside Edition is reporting.

 Florida Fish and Wildlife Conservation Commission authorities trapped an alligator late Friday night.
-After cutting open the reptile, they found an arm that was later confirmed to have belonged to Shizuka Matsuki, 47, who had been last seen walking her dogs near a lake.
-Spokesman Robert Klepper didn’t mention specific body parts, but did confirm that it was Ms. Matsuki.
+After cutting open the reptile, they found an arm that was later confirmed to have belonged to Shizuka Matsuki, 47, who was last seen walking her dogs near a lake.
+Spokesman Robert Klepper didn’t mention specific body parts but did confirm that it was Ms. Matsuki.

 “After an initial necropsy, evidence was found that indicates that the victim of this incident was bitten by the alligator that was captured earlier today.”